MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ## <a name="omp-test-lock"></a>omp_test_lock

-Attempts to set a lock but does not block thread execution.
+Attempts to set a lock but doesn't block thread execution.

 ```
 int omp_test_lock(